-Do long flights hold you back from booking the trip of your dreams?
+Does the fear of being on a long flight hold you back from booking the trip of your dreams?
 They shouldn’t.
 I actually prefer longer flights to cross-country since you actually have time to rest and reset your internal clock to a new time zone.
 But if you’re not traveling first class, there are still a few discomforts to work around.
-Here are my tips for enjoying a long flight.
+Here are my tips to make a long flight more enjoyable.

 1 – Pack An “Essential Comforts” kit.

 It’s everything I need to sleep, stay healthy, and get refreshed upon arrival at my new destination.
-If it’s a really long flight, I will sometimes throw in a few make-up items too such as mascara and face powder.
+If it’s a really long flight, I will sometimes throw in a few make-up items too such as mascara and face powder (I have a small homemade travel make-up kit too).
+I also throw in my earbuds into this pack for watching movies or listening to music.

 TIP: Next time you shop at a department store, don’t ask if they have any “travel sized” items available (because they’ll sell them to you).
 Instead, just ask for a few free samples of your favorite perfume, cologne, lotion, or face creams.
 These little things are perfect for travel and will make you feel pampered, even in tight spaces such as planes.